Venice for Visitors logo

 In 2024, Venice introduced an "access fee" or admission tax for daytrippers.
 (The city already had a tourist tax on occupants of hotels, B&Bs, vacation apartments, and other overnight accommodation.)

-• If you're over the age of 14 and you visit Venice's historic center on designated days between now and late July of 2024, you'll pay an "access fee" of five euros unless you're staying within the municipality or qualify for an exemption (e.g., because you're a hotel or apartment guest).
-What will happen in 2025 is anybody's guess.
+• If you're over the age of 14 and you visit Venice's historic center on designated days during 2025's peak tourist season, you'll register your visit and pay an "access fee" unless you're staying within the municipality or qualify for an exemption (e.g., because you're visiting relatives or attending a sporting event).

 • Even if you're exempt from the fee, you'll need to register in advance and obtain a QR code to show tax inspectors.
 (See "Practical Information" below.)